-Drug companies are in such need of the latest experimental therapies to replace medicines losing patent protection that even a 68 percent takeover premium for Human Genome Sciences Inc. (HGSI) isn’t enough.
+Drug companies are in such need of the latest experimental therapies to replace medicines losing patent protection that even a 68 percent takeover premium for Human Genome Sciences Inc. (HGSI:US) isn’t enough.

 Acquirers have been willing to pay 71 percent more than a biotechnology company’s average 20-day stock price in deals greater than $500 million this year, the highest average premium since at least 2000, according to data compiled by Bloomberg.
 After rejecting GlaxoSmithKline Plc (GSK)’s $13-a-share bid and starting a sale process last week, Human Genome closed 12 percent above the offer yesterday as traders wager it will secure the steepest price increase of any pending U.S. deal.

 Takeover prices are on the rise as the world’s 10 largest drugmakers race to replace medicines facing generic competition in the U.S. this year and next.
 The 126 percent premium in January for Inhibitex Inc., the maker of a hepatitis C therapy, set a record among biotechnology deals of at least $500 million, and AstraZeneca Plc (AZN) agreed yesterday to pay a 51 percent premium for Ardea Biosciences Inc. With the bid for Human Genome at less than half of the stock price (HGSI:US) a year ago, Robert W. Baird & Co. says Glaxo needs to pay more to win over the largest investors.